aelassas/wexcommerce/README.md

 wexCommerce is a minimalistic and powerful eCommerce platform built with Next.js using SSR, MongoDB and Stripe for payments.

+Building a marketplace with Next.js provides a solid foundation for scaling your business.
+Focus on performance, security, and user experience while maintaining code quality and documentation.
+Regular updates and monitoring will ensure your platform remains competitive and reliable.

 Next.js stands out as an excellent choice for eCommerce development due to its:

 - **Superior Performance**: Built-in optimizations for fast page loads and seamless user experiences